About Our School

 St Felix is situated on the west side of Haverhill in Suffolk on a large open site.
-We have been open for more than 40 years, and celebrated our Ruby anniversary in May 2013.
+We have been open for nearly 50 years, and look forward to celebrating our Golden Jubilee in May 2023.

 The History of our school